hmrc/ukim-auth-checker-api-service-guide/source/documentation/index.md

 To develop using the UKIMS Authorisation Checker API, you must:

-- be familiar with HTTP, RESTful services, JSON and OAuth2
+- be familiar with HTTP, RESTful services, JSON and OAuth
 - be registered as a developer on the HMRC Developer Hub

-You can view all the applications you have currently registered on the Developer Hub Applications page, where you can also administer API subscriptions and application credentials.
+You can view all the applications you have currently registered on the [Developer Hub](https://developer.service.hmrc.gov.uk/api-documentation/docs/api) Applications page, where you can also administer API subscriptions and application credentials.

 ## Getting started